nasov/nasov.github.io/README.md

 ## 🛠️ Maintenance Instructions

-1. Clone this repository
+1. Navigate to the file you want to edit on GitHub
+2. Click the pencil icon (Edit this file)
-2. Make your changes to the HTML files
+3. Make your changes in the editor
-3. Commit and push to main branch
+4. Add a meaningful commit message
+5. Click "Commit changes"
-4. GitHub Pages will automatically deploy the updates
+6. Wait a few minutes for GitHub Pages to deploy

 ## ⚠️ Important Notes